Danori/Performance-Metric-App/README.md

 Download the GitHub repository .zip above and extract it into a directory of your choosing.
 Open a terminal window (if your machine is running Windows, Powershell is the preferred terminal) and navigate to the respective directory.

-The application has a few dependencies or order to get working:
+The application has a few dependencies in order to get working:

 Google Chrome: https://www.google.com/chrome/